 The Principal will be informed of incidents of Serious or Gross Misbehaviour.

 We use Restorative Practice in Glenbeg NS to focus on developing positive relationships between all members of the school community.
-(See Appendix A)
+(See Appendix A) Is this something the whole staff needs to engage in - Croke Park???

 Implementation: